 Duke of Edinburgh at Davenant

 The Duke of Edinburgh’s Award scheme is a personal development program for 13 to 25 year olds.
 It began in 1956 and continues to grow in the United Kingdom and the Commonwealth.
-Here at Davenant all three levels operate with Bronze, Silver and Gold delivering four sections Volunteering, Physical and Skill with the Expedition section broadening students experience through an adventurous challenge.(A further fifth section, Residential is required at Gold level)
+Here at Davenant all three award levels operate with Bronze, Silver and Gold delivering four sections Volunteering, Physical and Skill with the Expedition section broadening students experience through an adventurous challenge.(A further fifth section, Residential is required at Gold level)

-The ‘eDofE’ allows students and parents to input evidence of their activities which is then approved through the school and Essex CC Youth and Community (DofE).
+The ‘eDofE’ system allows students to input evidence of their activities which is then approved through the school then Essex CC Youth Services (DofE).
 The DofE website provides answers to

 a range of questions you may have about the scheme or you can make an enquiry through DukeofEdinburgh@davenant.org.